simtrami/zsh-autoconfig/README.md

 This tool uses [GNU Make](https://www.gnu.org/software/make/) to automate the installation and configuration of Oh My Zsh.

 It depends on the `git`, `curl` and `zsh` packages and will check if they are already installed.
-If not, it can install them you if you're using a Debian, ArchLinux or CentOS based distro.
+If not, the tool can automatically install them for you if you're using Debian, Ubuntu, CentOS, Fedora or an ArchLinux based distro.
+To do so, execute `make install_dependencies`.

-Otherwise, you can install them yourself and re-run the tool.
+Otherwise, you can install them yourself manually and re-run the tool (see below).

 ## How to use

 Clone the repository and open a terminal from inside or download the **Makefile** and the **.zsh_config** files.
-Then, run the Makefile.
+Then, run `make`.

 ```sh
 git clone https://github.com/simtrami/zsh-autoconfig.git